 Will S Corporation Loophole Ever Be Closed?

 Let's broach one other issue-the possibly that the Subchapter S tax accounting rules will be removed from the Internal Revenue Code.

 The possibility exists.
 A couple of times in recent years (mostly seriously in 2010), Congress discussed the idea (see here, for example).

 But the "loophole" has been around for decades.
 Further, as you now know, the "loophole" was actually proposed by a pretty centrist guy, President Eisenhowser, and has been repeatedly discussed and then re-affirmed by Congress many times over the last half century.

-My feeling?
-I would totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S regularly.
-But I will also predict that just as they done countless times over the last five-plus decades they will in the end decide to continue the loophole they themselves created in 1958.
+Our feeling?
+We would totally expect that politicians (both Republicans and Democrats) will continue to debate Subchapter S regularly.
+But we also predict that just as they done countless times over the last five-plus decades they will in the end decide to continue the loophole they themselves created in 1958.